Jerpoint Abbey: Architecture

 The present ruins are very extensive and display some specimens of the later Norman passing into the early English style of architecture.
 Jerpoint is notable for its stone carvings, including one at the tomb of Felix Ua Duib Sláin, Bishop of the Diocese of Ossory.

 There is a well-proportioned, square, embattled tower.
 The church with its Romanesque details dates from the 12th century.
-In the transept chapels are 13th to 16th century tomb sculptures.
+In the transept chapels are 13th to 16th-century tomb sculptures.
 The tower and cloister date from the 15th century.
-In the Abbey is the sculptured cloister arcade with unique carvings.
+In the Abbey is the sculptured cloister arcade with unique figure carvings between the columns.